 I like to think that I’m engaging the reader and their sense of adventure and imagination.
 The Baddie book speaks directly to the children and involves them in the chase.
 I really hope children can feel the pace of the book start to build, and that their imagination races right alongside it to the climax.

 The book should also give children a safe place to explore the concept of ‘a baddie’.
-Discussing their moral feelings can open up conversations around right and wrong.
+Discussing their moral feelings can open up conversations about right and wrong.

-Find out more about Shelly Unwin and her fabulous books by visiting her website – read her blog posts and take a look at how easy it is to book Shelly for a virtual school visit.
-Teachers and parents might also like to follow Shelly on Facebook (@ShellyUnwinAuthorPage).
+Find out more about Shelly Unwin and her fabulous books by visiting her website and reading her blog posts.
+You can also book Shelly for a school visit.
+Teachers and parents might also like to follow Shelly on Facebook.

 Along with the other authors featured on Just Right Words, Shelly Unwin offers some easy-to-follow tips on how to take the ‘boring’ out of writing lessons, and begin engaging the reader, and the writer in all of us.